 If there are young daughters involved in the shoot, be aware that dresses and skirts do NOT stay in place in photoshoots so if you have bike shorts or leggings they may be a great idea for underneath if you want girls in dresses, this allows all the jumping, running and sitting on the ground you like without worrying about anything.

-For adult women, if you have the chance it can be really nice to make a day of it and consider either getting your makeup done professionally or doing it yourself if you have the skills.
+Ok, the last suggestion is for adult women, if you have the chance it can be really nice to make a day of it and consider either getting your makeup done professionally or doing it yourself if you have the skills.
 This is not a necessity, however, getting your makeup professionally done does provide vibrant yet natural images without looking like you have makeup caked on.
-We have a bunch we recommend here in Hamilton and top among them are probably Gabby Houghton and Marnie Jade who I have linked below:
+We have a bunch we recommend here in Hamilton and a few are listed below:

 If there are young children involved, it can be so helpful to have a beloved person; grandparent/aunty/friend/neighbour come along to help, play and support the kids.
 It can help get them looking the right way as well as entertaining them if they are not in every set.